MDMP: Multi-modal Diffusion for supervised Motion Predictions with uncertainty: Introduction

 Conversely, motion prediction using past sequences is a long-standing challenge that has achieved high accuracy over short-term predictions but struggles with long-term predictions.
-This is understandable, as even for humans, predicting someone’s immediate future movement based on past motions is feasible, but beyond one or two seconds, the variety of possibilities makes it nearly impossible without context.
-However, knowledge of the intended action provides a rough idea of future positions, as the contextual information of the action guides intuitions.
+Even for humans, predicting someone's immediate future movement based on past motions is feasible, but beyond one or two seconds, the multitude of possibilities makes it nearly impossible without context.
+However, knowledge of the intended action provides a rough idea of future positions, as the contextual information of the action guides intuition.

 In Human Robot Collaboration (HRC), there is a crucial need for longer-term predictions to coordinate precise interactive tasks, avoid collisions, and maintain efficient trajectory planning.
 As a result, our method uniquely combines and synchronizes textual and skeletal data to generate precise, longer-term predictions.
 Indeed, this integration allows for a richer, more contextually aware generation of motion predictions.
 To the best of our knowledge, this model is the first to be trained on a combination of both types of inputs to leverage context in motion.